Gellybean/Mathfinder-Bot/eval.md

 # Evaluate

-If you want to call a single formula from you character sheet—such as a saving throw or skill check—often the quickest way to do that is with `eval`.
+If you want to call a single formula from you character sheet—such as a saving throw or skill check—often the quickest way to do that is with `/eval`.
 This gives you direct access to the math engine, the core component of Mathfinder.

 usage: /eval `expr`